ryantd42/NY-Legislative-Git/2023/S1297A-2023/bill.md

  CONSOLIDATION  UNDER  THIS  SECTION OR MERGES WITH ANOTHER MUNICIPALITY, THE FUNDS APPROPRIATED UNDER THIS SECTION MAY FUND COSTS ASSOCIATED WITH SUCH CONSOLIDATION.
-  6. FOR EACH FISCAL YEAR, STARTING IN TWO THOUSAND  TWENTY-FIVE,  FUNDS ARE  TO BE MADE AVAILABLE TO THE LOCAL INFRASTRUCTURE ASSISTANCE ACCOUNT OF THE GENERAL FUND, AND DISTRIBUTED FROM THAT  ACCOUNT,  IN  AN  AMOUNT THAT  IS  AT LEAST EQUAL TO THOSE APPROPRIATED AND MADE AVAILABLE IN THE CONSOLIDATED LOCAL STREET AND HIGHWAY IMPROVEMENT PROGRAM (CHIPS).
+  6. FOR EACH FISCAL YEAR, STARTING IN TWO  THOUSAND  TWENTY-SIX,  FUNDS SHALL  BE  MADE AVAILABLE TO THE LOCAL INFRASTRUCTURE ASSISTANCE ACCOUNT OF THE GENERAL FUND, AND DISTRIBUTED FROM THAT  ACCOUNT,  IN  AN  AMOUNT THAT  IS  AT LEAST EQUAL TO THOSE APPROPRIATED AND MADE AVAILABLE IN THE CONSOLIDATED LOCAL STREET AND HIGHWAY IMPROVEMENT PROGRAM (CHIPS).